ryantrainor/ryantrainor.github.io/_pages/chente.md

 # Chente's Memory

-If you would like to learn more about Chente's legacy in Los Angeles and Lancaster, please see the following pages.
+Chente's legacy lives on in Los Angeles and Lancaster.
 Many of Chente's friends and community members contributed to a [tribute page](https://www.kudoboard.com/boards/1Fg8RTXh), and the [Vicente Brambila Visual & Performing Arts (VAPA) Scholarship](https://www.amuanimo.org/studentscholarships) is now awarded to a student at a California Green Dot High School who intends to pursue an education in visual and performing arts after high school.